ARs135/Neural-Network-for-Handwritten-Digits/README.md

 ```bash
 python main.py
 ```
-A window will open where you can draw digits using your mouse.
-Click **"Predict"** to see what the network thinks it is.
-You can also click **"Clear"** to try again.
+When you run the script, if pre-trained weights are found, you'll be given the option to continue training or launch the digit recognizer.
+Once in the GUI, draw digits using your mouse.
+Click **"Predict"** to see the network's guess, or **"Clear"** to try again.

 ## 🧪 Pre-trained Weights
 This repository includes pre-trained weights [model_weights.npz](model_weights.npz) so you can run the recognizer immediately without training from scratch.
 But if you want to re-train it, just delete the weights file and run the script — it will start training automatically.